For information on my academic books please click here.

 Blandford, S. Lacey, S. McElroy, R. and Williams, R. (2010) ‘Comment: Screening the Nation?
 Contemporary Landmark Drama from Wales’, Cyfrwng: Media Wales Journal, 7.
 Print only.

-Williams, R. (forthcoming) ‘Creativity and Connection: How Disney Parks’ Fans Responded During the Coronavirus Closures’, in Fan Phenomena: Disney, edited by Sabrina Mittermeier, Bristol: Intellect.
+Williams, R. (2023) ‘Creativity and Connection: How Disney Parks’ Fans Responded During the Coronavirus Closures’, in Fan Phenomena: Disney, edited by Sabrina Mittermeier, Bristol: Intellect.
 [Invited Chapter]

 Williams, R. (2020) ‘Theme Parks in the Time of the Covid-19 Pandemic’, in Pandemic Media: Preliminary Notes Toward an Inventory, edited by Laliv Melamed, Vinzenz Hediger and Philipp Dominik Keidl, Meson Press.
 [Invited Chapter]